An Expertly Guided Small-Group Discovery in the Quieter Seasons of Spring & Fall

 Day 1: Jackson, Wyoming

-Day 2: Grand Teton National Park
+Day 2: Grand Teton National Park—Scenic Float Trip

-Nothing quite prepares one for the drama of the Grand Tetons, rearing up in a row of pointed peaks from the floor of Jackson Hole.
-Protected forever as one of America’s most impressive national parks, the Tetons are emblematic of the West’s grandeur.
-The wildlife of Grand Teton is as magnificent as its mountains; we may see elk, pronghorn antelope, mule deer, bison and eagles.
-This afternoon, float the placid Snake River beneath the Tetons’ jagged summits, looking out for moose, beavers, osprey, pelicans or even a black bear near the river’s edge.
-Overnight at Jackson Lake Lodge, offering spectacular views across Jackson Lake to the skyline of the Tetons.
+Nothing quite prepares you for the drama of the Grand Tetons that rear up in a row of pointed peaks from the floor of Jackson Hole.
+Protected forever in one of America’s most impressive national parks, the Tetons are emblems of the West’s grandeur.
+Grand Teton's wildlife is as magnificent as its mountains, and we may see elk, pronghorn antelope, mule deer, bison and eagles as we traverse the park today in our specialty North American Safari Trucks

 Day 5: Lamar Valley Wildlife Safari

-Day 6: Hayden Valley / Yellowstone Lake / Jackson
+Day 6: Hayden Valley / Grand Canyon of the Yellowstone / Jackson

 Day 7: Jackson / Depart